 If you're like me and enjoy the challenge of growing houseplants and getting them to thrive, then Ourhouseplants can help.
 This website shares my knowledge and years of growing plants and provides (hopefully) helpful advice on properly caring for your indoor plant friends.

 Only medium light levels are needed for the Bird's Nest Fern to do well and if this can be at a consistent level over the day that's even better.
-This is in part why they make ideal investments for your tricky North facing windows, this type of light is loved by artists and by this houseplant.
+This is in part why they make ideal investments for your tricky North facing windows (if you live in the Northern Hemisphere), this type of consistent light is loved by artists and by this houseplant.

-If you don't have such a spot or your rooms don't face North just be sure to keep it out of direct sunlight and it should be fine.
+If you don't have such a spot or your rooms don't face North just be sure to keep it out of harsh prolonged direct sunlight and it should be fine.
+They'll cope with low light for a while, I was able to keep one of mine in this position for several years.
+However they'll barely grow and tend to decline over time.

-Ferns often fail in homes because of the way they are treated when it comes to watering - either they get too much water or not enough.
+Ferns, like many houseplants, often fail in homes because of how they are treated when watered - either they get too much or not enough water.

-Although the odd mistake won't hurt, you need to try and work with your Fern by keeping the soil just moist throughout the entire growing seasons (Spring, Summer and Autumn / Fall).
+The odd mistake won't hurt, but you need to try and work with your Fern by keeping the soil just moist throughout the entire growing seasons (Spring, Summer and Autumn / Fall).

-This means you shouldn't be allowing the soil to dry out at all, but equally you mustn't water so much and often that the soil is soggy or wet.
+This means you ideally shouldn't be allowing the soil to dry out at all, but equally you mustn't water so much and often that the soil is classed as soggy or wet.

-In Winter you only need to water every few weeks at most, because the need for water drastically reduces at this time of year and a lot of unused water sitting around the roots will encourage rotting.
+In Winter you only need to water every few weeks at most, because the need for water drastically reduces at this time of year and a lot of unused water sitting around the roots will encourage root rot.

 The plant loves high humidity to really thrive, which is another reason why they adore humid terrariums, sunrooms and conservatories.